-PDS sampling events were conducted at the San Marcos Springs complex in February, April, June, August, October, and December 2017.
-TPH was detected at various sample locations.
-However, tetrachloroethene was consistently detected at all but one location.
+PDS sampling events were conducted at the San Marcos Springs complex in February, April, June, August, October, and December 2019.
+TPH was detected at six of the seven sample locations at various times, but only tetrachloroethene was consistently detected.
+No other constituents were detected.
+No surface water benchmarks for aquatic life or contact recreation water PCLs were exceeded.